|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

-Rev Jack is back from Okinawa, Detachment One is inactive for a bit.
+Rev Jack is back in Okinawa, Detachment One is active; thus there is a sermon from Hap.

 We are in the Easter Season which consists of Easter and the following four Sundays, until we get to Rogation Sunday.
 This is a time we should work on centering our lives on the central figure in our religion, Jesus Christ.